Want to help out or contribute?

 Here we use the usethis package to help set things up. usethis is an extremely useful package for managing R Projects and we highly recommend checking it out more to see how you can use it more in your own work.

-We teach and use R Markdown / Quarto because it is one of the very first steps to being reproducible and because it is a very powerful tool to doing data analysis.
+We teach and use Quarto (which is a more powerful version of R Markdown) because it is one of the very first steps to being reproducible and because it is a very powerful tool to doing data analysis.
 Please do these two tasks:

-1. Please read over the R Markdown section of the introduction course.
-If you use R Markdown / Quarto already, you can skip this step.
+1. Please read over the Quarto section of the introduction course.
+If you use Quarto already, you can skip this step.

 2. Open up the LearnR3 project, either by clicking the LearnR3.Rproj file or by using the “File -> Open Project” menu.
 Run the function below in the Console when RStudio is in the LearnR3 project, which will create a new file called learning.qmd in the doc/ folder.